pranjalagg/spdl/README.md

 2. Execute `pip install -r requirements.txt` to install the dependencies

 ## Usage
-To download a track or playlist, run the main file using the following command:
+To download a track or playlist, run the main file using the following command:\
-    `python main.py --link <link to your track or playlist>`
+    `python main.py -link <link to your track or playlist>`\

+Optionally the download directory can be specified using the `-outpath` flag.
+If no outpath is provided, downloads default to the current directory.

-__Note: For playlists, by default the program saves the tracks in a folder with the name of the playlist__
+_Note: For playlists, by default the program saves the tracks in a folder with the name of the playlist_

 ## Feedback
 I would greatly appreciate your feedback after using the tool.
 Your insights helps it improve!